-When we talk about December, we think of winter and celebrations.
-And also in Greece, winter “really” means winter and celebrating!
+When we think about December, we usually think of winter and celebrations.
+Same in Greece 🙂

 December is the most festive month of the year in Greece!
 Apart from Christmas we also have many other religious feasts and important name days.
 In Greece, overall name days are more important than birthdays, so have a look if you have any Greek friends with the following name!